cioos-siooc/ckan/contrib/docker/release_notes/cioos_1.6.0.md

 ## Other notes
 ### If building from source
-You can now use a cache for pip packages. if using docker-compose < 2 you will need to add enviroment variables to enable buildkit eg
+You can now use a cache for pip packages. if using docker-compose < 2 you will need to add environment variables to enable buildkit eg
 ```
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker-compose build ckan